 School directors Jane Schrader Lynch and Betty Huf disagreed with the retirement incentives, forcing them to oppose the new agreement.

 "With the economy the way it is right now," said Lynch, "I just cannot agree with using taxpayer money to create the incentive.
 It's not fair to the taxpayers."

-Centennial Superintendent Dr. Jenny Cressman said the new salary structure and the reduction of a total 21 teachers helped the district reach a balanced budget for 2012-2013.
+Centennial Superintendent Dr. Jenny Cressman said the new salary structure and the reduction of a total 21 teachers helped the district reach a for 2012-2013.
 The school board will vote on the final budget at a special meeting on June 18 at 8:30 p.m.